unisonweb/website/src/compare-lang/unison-for-python-devs.md

   catch do safeDivide a b
 ```

-Alternatively, we can continue to propagate the exception to the caller by including `{Exception}` in enclosing function's ability set:
+Alternatively, we can continue to propagate the exception to the caller by including `{Exception}` in the enclosing function's ability set:

 ```unison
 callingSafeDivide : '{Exception} Text